 WINNING THE VOTE: MAKING A NATION

 In our ‘Winning the Vote: Making a Nation’ program, students will gain a clear understanding of significant civil movements that changed the democratic rights of miners, women, and Aboriginal and Torres Strait Islander people in Australia.
 Students will utilise our interactive exhibition space to investigate the lives and stories of people who have created social change, including through the events surrounding the Eureka Stockade.
-They will explore the rights and responsibilities of Australian citizens and reflect on how they can personally participate in and strengthen Australia’s democratic processes today.
+Looking at Chartism and the suffrage movement, they will explore the rights and responsibilities of Australian citizens and reflect on how they can personally participate in and strengthen Australia’s democratic processes today.

 Students will work in groups of roughly 20 and rotate through a range of hands-on, guided and self-directed activities.
 They will view the original Eureka Flag, undertake guided research in our exhibition space, and participate in a workshop about Australia’s democratic reforms and civic responsibility.